Dorothy Day: Continued activism

-Despite her anti-establishment sympathies, Day's judgment of the 60s counterculture was nuanced.
+Day's account of the Catholic Worker Movement, Loaves and Fishes, was published in 1963.
+While she held anti-establishment sympathies, Day's judgment of the 60s counterculture was nuanced.
 She enjoyed it when Abbie Hoffman told her she was the original hippie, accepting it as a form of tribute to her detachment from materialism.
 Simultaneously, she disapproved of many who called themselves hippies.
 She described some she encountered in 1969 in Minnesota: "They are marrying young – 17 and 18, and taking to the woods up by the Canadian border and building houses for themselves – becoming pioneers again."
 But she recognized in them the self-indulgence of middle-class affluence, people who had "not known suffering" and lived without principles.
 She imagined how soldiers returning from Vietnam would want to kill them.
 Still, she thought what the "flower-people" deserved was "prayer and penance".
 Day struggled as a leader with influence but without direct authority over the Catholic Worker houses, even the Tivoli Catholic Worker Farm that she visited regularly.
 She recorded her frustration in her diary: "I have no power to control smoking of pot, for instance, or sexual promiscuity, or solitary sins."

 In 1966, Spellman visited U.S. troops in Vietnam at Christmas, where he was reported as saying: "This war in Vietnam is... a war for civilization."
 Day authored a response in the January 1967 issue of the Catholic Worker that avoided direct criticism but cataloged all the war zones Spellman had visited over the years: "It is not just Vietnam, it is South Africa, it is Nigeria, the Congo, Indonesia, all of Latin America."
 Visiting was "a brave thing to do", she wrote, and asked: "But oh, God, what are all these Americans doing all over the world so far from our own shores?"

 In 1970, at the height of American participation in the Vietnam War, she described Ho Chi Minh as "a man of vision, as a patriot, a rebel against foreign invaders" while telling a story of a holiday gathering with relatives where one needs "to find points of agreement and concordance, if possible, rather than the painful differences, religious and political."